r001/ARC0020-proposal/arc-0020/README.md

 ```
 To ensure that a contract is indeed belonging to the company, ALL of the following conditions MUST BE satisfied:

-1. Lets assume that from the returned list of accounts an account called `signing_account` satisfies the following equality:
+1. Lets assume that from the returned list of accounts an account called `signing_account` MUST satisfy the following equality:

     `aleo::verify_message(program_name, company_signature, signing_account) == true`: where
     1. `program_name` is the name of the ARC20 token.
 Eg: "ARC20_0001.aleo".
 The extension of the program name MUST BE ".aleo".